-f) Failure to Appear at Hearing

-If any party, after making a proper request for public hearing, fails to appear at the hearing, absent an emergency situation beyond the party's control, that party's request for public hearing shall be dismissed.
+f) Failure to Appear at Hearing If any party, after making a proper request for public hearing, fails to appear at the hearing, and, absent an emergency situation beyond the party's control, that party's request for public hearing shall be dismissed.
 If other proper requests for public hearing remain, the public hearing will proceed with any remaining parties.
-If the party failing to appear is the applicant, the hearing may proceed, at the election of the requestors, for the testimony, evidence or statements that persons present wish to adduce, but absent an emergency situation beyond the applicant's control, the Department will reject the permit application.
-If the applicant fails to appear but sends a satisfactory written explanation to the Hearing Officer explaining why emergency circumstances out of the applicant's control existed, and the applicant waives the 60 day deadline set forth in Section 245.230(e), the Hearing Officer shall reschedule the public hearing.
-In such an event, the applicant shall be responsible for payment of all the costs associated with the first hearing.
+If the party failing to appear is the applicant, the hearing may proceed at the election of the requestor(s) for such testimony, evidence, or statements that persons present wish to adduce, but absent an emergency situation beyond the applicant's control, the Department will reject the permit application.
+If the applicant fails to appear but sends a satisfactory written explanation to the hearing officer explaining why emergency circumstances out of the applicant's control existed, and the applicant waives the 60 day deadline set forth in 245.230(d), then the hearing officer may reschedule the public hearing.
+In such an event, the applicant shall be responsible for payment of all the costs associated with the first hearing. will not proceed and, absent an emergency situation beyond the applicant's control, the Department will reject the permit application.

-- g) Conduct of Hearing - 1) Taking into consideration that the Department shall have no more than 60 days from the date it receives the permit application to approve or reject the permit application, pre-hearing conferences are not expected and will only be scheduled on request of a party if the Hearing Officer determines that good cause is provided to do so and delay of the public hearing will not result.
-Any pre-hearing conference may be conducted via telephone. - 2) Taking into consideration that the Department shall have no more than 60 days from the date it receives the permit application to approve or reject the permit application based upon the information required to be supplied with permit applications, requests for hearing and petitions for participation, discovery will only be allowed for good cause shown after a motion is served on all parties, shall be at the discretion of the Hearing Officer, and shall be limited to requests for production of documents and the presence of witnesses at the public hearing.
-All motions for discovery are required to be made as early as possible, but in no event less than 2 business days before the scheduled date for the public hearing, and in a manner to avoid delay of the public hearing. - 3) Every person, government agency or county filing a request for hearing or petition to participate at the public hearing shall enter an appearance in writing. - 4) All parties in the hearing shall have the right to be represented by an attorney.
+g) Conduct of Hearing

+- Taking into consideration that the Department shall have no more than 60 days from the date it receives the permit application to approve or reject the permit application, pre-hearing conferences are not expected and will only be scheduled on request of a party if the Hearing Officer determines that good cause is provided to do so and delay of the public hearing will not result.
+Any pre-hearing conference may be conducted via telephone. - Taking into consideration that the Department shall have no more than 60 days from the date it receives the permit application to approve or reject the permit application based upon the information required to be supplied with permit applications, requests for hearing and petitions for participation, discovery will only be allowed for good cause shown after a motion is served on all parties, shall be at the discretion of the Hearing Officer, and shall be limited to requests for production of documents and the presence of witnesses at the public hearing.
+All motions for discovery are required to be made as early as possible, but in no event less than 2 business days before the scheduled date for the public hearing, and in a manner to avoid delay of the public hearing.

+- 3) Every person, government agency or county filing a request for hearing or petition to participate at the public hearing shall enter an appearance in writing. - 4) All parties in the hearing shall have the right to be represented by an attorney.
 Parties that are individuals do not need to be represented by an attorney.
-Parties required by Illinois law to be represented by an attorney in the courts of this State must be represented by an attorney at the public hearing. - 5) The Hearing Officer shall allow all parties to present statements, testimony, evidence and argument as may be relevant to the proceeding.

-- 6) The Department shall appear at any hearing held under this Section and shall be given the opportunity to question parties or to provide evidence necessary to reach a decision on the request for hearing or petition to participate.
-The Department's role shall be to assist in creating a complete and accurate record at the public hearing. - 7) Ruling on Participation
+Parties required by Illinois law to be represented by an attorney in the courts of this State must be represented by an attorney at the public hearing. - 5) The Hearing Officer shall allow all parties to present statements, testimony, evidence and argument as may be relevant to the proceeding. - The Department shall appear at any hearing held under this Section and shall be given the opportunity to question parties or to provide evidence necessary to reach a decision on the request for hearing or petition to participate.
+The Department's role shall be to assist in creating a complete and accurate record at the public hearing.

+7) Ruling on Participation